-Detailed RC frame design results can be obtained by right-clicking on the RC frame design loadcase $\bigoplus$ in the Analyses $\bigoplus$ Treeview and selecting Show Results.
+When members have been assigned all required RC frame design related attributes, and the type of RC frame design results required has been specified by selecting the Design> RC Frame Design Results menu item, detailed results can be obtained by right-clicking on the RC frame design loadcase in the Analyses Treeview and selecting Show Results.

 The results table displayed consists of a summary page and separate tabbed pages for each of the design checks requested in the RC Frame Design Check dialog.
 Detailed results for a selected row are also available.